Obituary of Floyd H. Kehoe

 The family would like to give special thanks to the excellent care and attention he received while he was a resident at The Manor at Seneca Hill.

-Floyd loved animals and had requested upon his passing, donations in his memory be made to any local animal shelter.To plant a tree in memory of Floyd Kehoe, please visit Tribute Store
+Floyd loved animals and had requested upon his passing, donations in his memory be made to any local animal shelter.To send flowers to the family or plant a tree in memory of Floyd Kehoe, please visit Tribute Store